-Calculate the spatial sum for all variables This is performed for each time step.
+spatial_sum: Calculate the spatial sum for all variables.

 Parameters by_area (boolean) - Set to True if you want to multiply the values by the grid cell area before summing over space.
 Default is False.

 If you want to calculate the spatial sum each variable across space for a dataset, just do the following: